DataPrep Orchestrator

 .

-, the value of the DATAPREP_FILE_FORMAT
+, you must set the DATAPREP_FILE_FORMAT

-should be set to all,
+value to all,

 to specify as file extension and not all files.